Termite Treatment (White ant treatments)

 After covering the area over - please phone us and arrange for one of our fully qualified pest technicians to complete a full termite inspection to your home to determine the extent of any termite activity, the species of termite and other conducive conditions on your property.
 See more information about our termite inspection.

-Armed with a clearer picture of the type of termites on your property, we will offer you one or more termite treatment proposals for your consideration.
+When we are armed with a clearer picture of the type of termites on your property, we will offer you one or more termite treatment proposals for your consideration.
 The most common types of termite treatments are:

 Our company specialises in the eradication of termites in existing homes - we are the people you can turn to when pre-construction barriers expire or when there has been a breach of an existing barrier.
 Our company prides itself on using the lowest amount of chemical as possible while still remaining highly effective and for the majority of our clients, we would usually recommend a monitoring and baiting system (see below) over a chemical barrier if subterranean termites are located on your property.